Fernandes2692/Rabbits-Not-Rodents_Udacity-Project/README.md

 1. Is there a relationship between rabbit breed, sex, and disorders?
 2. Is there a relationship between unneutered-related disorders?
 3. What are the most common disorders occurring in rabbits?
-4. Which common disorder(s) are related to an improper diet.
+4. Which common disorder(s) are related to an improper diet/overconsumption?

 <br/>